Chart Color Schemes

 Leschenault's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

 The prevalence of common health conditions is low across both younger and older age groups.
-Approximately 56% (~1,891 people) have private health cover, which is a very high rate.
-The most prevalent medical conditions are arthritis (affecting 9.1% of residents) and mental health issues (7.0%).
-A total of 69.6% of residents report having no medical ailments, compared to 66.4% in the rest of WA.
-In Leschenault, 19.1% (~647 people) are aged 65 and over, which is higher than the 17.6% in the rest of WA.
-Health outcomes among seniors in Leschenault are particularly strong, outperforming the general population in health metrics.
+As of June 2021, approximately 56% (~1,892 people) of the total population has private health cover, which is higher than the state average.
+The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 9.1 and 7.0% of residents respectively.
+A majority, 69.6%, report being completely free from medical ailments compared to 66.4% across the rest of WA.
+As of June 2021, 19.1% (647 people) of Leschenault's population is aged 65 and over, higher than the state average of 17.6%.
+Health outcomes among seniors in Leschenault are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health